lina-i-tahir/Climb-On/README.md

 ### User Stories

-User will be able to view the the list of climbs under climbs section.
+User will be able to view the the list of climbs available under climbs section.

 A Google Map is found under Map, with current location of the user narrowed down, when clicked on the location icon.

-The Map will auto generate places when keyed in prompts.
+The Map will auto suggest places when keyed in prompts.

+User is able to copy and paste the coordinates from the climbs into the map, and it will show the route, distance and duration from origin to destination.

 ---

 ## Planning and Development Process

-Started the project with the idea of having a resource where a user can view the climbs.
+Started the project with the idea of having a resource where a user can view climbs, with map attached.

 ### Problem-Solving Strategy